ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/index@id.md

 $ amphtml-validator several_errors.html
-several_errors.html:23:2 The attribute 'charset' may not appear in tag 'meta name= and content='. several_errors.html:26:2 The tag 'script' is disallowed except in specific forms. several_errors.html:32:2 The mandatory attribute 'height' is missing in tag 'amp-img'. (see https://www.ampproject.org/id/docs/reference/components/amp-img.html) several_errors.html:34:2 The attribute 'width' in tag 'amp-ad' is set to the invalid value '100%'. (see https://www.ampproject.org/id/docs/reference/components/amp-ad.html)
+several_errors.html:23:2 The attribute 'charset' may not appear in tag 'meta name= and content='. several_errors.html:26:2 The tag 'script' is disallowed except in specific forms. several_errors.html:32:2 The mandatory attribute 'height' is missing in tag 'amp-img'. (see {{g.doc('/content/amp-dev/documentation/components/reference/amp-img.md', locale=doc.locale).url.path}}) several_errors.html:34:2 The attribute 'width' in tag 'amp-ad' is set to the invalid value '100%'. (see https://www.ampproject.org/id/docs/reference/components/amp-ad.html)
 ...
 [/sourcecode]